Our roundup of the best gay holiday destinations in Europe to inspire and help you plan your next gaycation.

 The main one is Puglia Pride (usually in Bari), which takes place every August.
 It is awash with rainbow colors, an excitable crowd, and glorious weather.
 The Parade itself is a lot of fun, climaxing with an epic beach party on the Lido Por Do Sol.
 Attendees dance on the sand in bathing suits to funky dance music, whilst sipping from cocktails and reveling in their LGBTQ pride!

-6. Ibiza island in Spain
+5. Ibiza Island in Spain

-We're going to Ibiza!”
+“We're going to Ibiza!”

 …the party capital of the Mediterranean, Ibiza is an island filled with crazy nightclubs and even a gay nude beach.
 We all know the fun doesn't really begin until the gays walk in, so inject a little bit of queer magic into the tropical Spanish nightlife.

-The gay scene of Ibiza
+The gay scene in Ibiza

-There are a handful of gay hangouts on Ibiza, mainly based in and around Ibiza town.
-Mad Ibiza is one of the most popular where most start their evening, drinking and chatting the night away.
+There are a handful of gay hangouts in Ibiza, mainly based in and around Ibiza town.
+Mad Ibiza is one of the most popular places where most start their evening, drinking and chatting the night away.
 JJ Bar is another gem, which was one of the original gay bars on the island, still standing strong.
 Also, check out the weekly Frigays parties at Club Lolas.

 After a night out, you might find yourself whipping off all your clothes for a streak along the Playa Es Cavallet – the island's gay nudist beach.
 By day, it's a beautiful place to relax, with white sands and blue seas, surrounded by rolling green hills and tons of nude gay guys.
 Between sun tanning sessions, the Chiringay restaurant is open to serve up some delicious meals and even tastier drinks.
 So, what's not to love…